 Our middle school “Collège Victor Hugo” is located in the city centre of Narbonne, a city of 53,000 inhabitants which used to be the Roman capital of Southern France for several centuries.
 The city is on the eastern side of the Aude département, on the Mediterranean Coast of the new Occitanie region.
 With its access to the sea, the Aude département has always been a major European crossroads between southern Europe and northern Europe.
 Agriculture, especially wine-growing, is one of the main resources of its hinterland.
 However, the département is the third poorest département of France.
 Locate Narbonne.

-Our secondary school is the oldest of the city; it was founded in 1887 and has 750 students aged 11 to 16 -the age when compulsory education ends in France.
+Our secondary school is the oldest of the city; it was founded in 1887 and has about 750 students aged 11 to 16 -the age when compulsory education ends in France.

 More on the school's history.
 See [ PHOTOS ]